-The term "marijuana" typically refers to the tobacco-like preparations of the leaves and flowers of the plant Cannabis sativa.
-The active ingredient is believed to be tetrahydrocannabinol, which is also responsible for intoxication.
+The term "marijuana" typically refers to the tobacco-like preparations of the leaves and flowers of the plant Cannabis sativa and Cannabis indica.
+The plant contains many psychoactive compounds often referred to as cannabinoids.
+The primary psychoactive ingredient is believed to be tetrahydrocannabinol, which is also responsible for most of the intoxicating effects experienced by users.
 Different preparations of marijuana vary in strength, with THC concentration in cannabis varying with climate, soil, and cultivation techniques.
-Also, the amount absorbed by the body varies with route of administration.
+Also, the amount absorbed by the body varies with the route of administration.
 The effects of cannabis depend on various things: the dose, mode of administration, user's prior experience with the drug, user's expectations/attitudes towards the drugs, and social environment when using the drug.

-Marijuana intoxication is dose-related and has multiple names depending on the preparation: grass, ganja, hashish, etc. The amount absorbed by the body varies by the route of administration.
-Marijuana is commonly smoked due to the rapid onset of symptoms, but marijuana can also be eaten, (i.e., "grass" brownies), or drank, (i.e., marijuana tea).
+Marijuana intoxication is dose-related and has multiple names depending on the preparation: grass, ganja, hashish, etc. The amount absorbed by the body varies by the route of administration and concentration of the source being used which can vary widely.
+Marijuana is commonly smoked or vaporized due to the rapid onset of symptoms, but marijuana can also be eaten, (i.e., "grass" brownies), or drank, (i.e., marijuana tea or marijuana tincture).
 Smoked marijuana has an increased potency, quoted as high as 2.6 times by some sources.
 Marijuana is used for both recreational and therapeutic purposes.
 Although some people promote the "harmless" nature of marijuana, acute and chronic intoxication can occur.

 According to the World Health Organization (WHO), marijuana is the world's most widely cultivated, trafficked, and abused illicit substance.
 Approximately 2.5% of the world's population (147 million people) uses it.
 Its use is more prevalent among men than women—a gender gap that widened in the years 2007 to 2014.
 Use is widespread in the adolescent and young adult population.
 According to the Monitoring the Future survey, an annual survey of drug use in America’s middle and high school students, rates of use within one year ranged from approximately 9% in 8 graders to 35% in 12 graders.
 In the United States, cannabis is still a Schedule 1, meaning it is not scheduled for federal medical use and has a high potential for abuse.